meeki007/node-red-contrib-facial-recognition/README.md

 <br>

-## Bugs / Feature request
+## Bugs_Feature_request
-Please [report](https://github.com/meeki007/node-red-contrib-ads1x15-raspi/issues) bugs and feel free to [ask](https://github.com/node-red-contrib-ads1x15-raspi/issues) for new features directly on GitHub.
+Please [report](https://github.com/meeki007/node-red-contrib-facial-recognition/issues) bugs and feel free to [ask](https://github.com/node-red-contrib-facial-recognition/issues) for new features directly on GitHub.

 ## License
 This project is licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

+All photos are free to use and provided by: [unsplash](https://unsplash.com/license).

 ## Work